alexbecker/prompt-injection/paper.typ

 (i.e. successful malicious prompts) for each rule have the same total weight and do the same for negative samples.
 This results in a chance level of $0.5$ for the Llama models, but $0.481$ for Qwen2.5-7B-Instruct and $0.462$ for Qwen3-8B as some rules have no positive samples.

-DataSentinel performed poorly on our dataset, with a FPR of 52.6% on our benign prompts and TPR against the most successful attack families ranging from 45% to 61%, so was excluded from further analysis.
+DataSentinel's published checkpoint `detector_large/checkpoint-5000` performed poorly on our dataset, with a FPR of 52.6% on our benign prompts and TPR against the most successful attack families ranging from 45% to 61%, so was excluded from further analysis.
 We hypothesize this is due to a lack of non-malicious instruction-following training data.

 #let rows = csv("tables/average_precision_comparison.csv").slice(1)
 #let rows = rows.map(r => (